It’s often said that real estate is one of the more reliable paths to wealth.

 For example, some of the investments are in equity, preferred equity and mezzanine positions.
 Some are senior debt.
 The positioning matters when defaults happen, which will happen as these businesses get larger and you start talking about billions changing hands.

-I’m not familiar with all those listed but with Fundrise and RealtyShares [which is no longer operating], I think you missed a couple of important distinctions between those and PeerStreet.
+I’m not familiar with all those listed but with Fundrise and RealtyShares, I think you missed a couple of important distinctions between those and PeerStreet.
 Those two offer equity, preferred equity and mezzanine positions along with “some” senior debt.

 Investing in the more exotic investments may seem exciting and sexy but in my opinion, they are just “giving” real estate developers equity to make their transaction work, which works as long as prices are increasing.

 I feel much more comfortable in a secure, shared 1st trust deed debt position.